 A Swedish magician performed 'the world's most dangerous card trick' on Britain's Got Talent this weekend.

-Pontus Lindman went before judges Simon Cowell, David Walliams, Alesha Dixon and Amanda Holden in a cut audition from Saturday's main show.
+Pontus Lindman went before judges Simon Cowell, David Walliams, Alesha Dixon and Amanda Holden in an audition on More Talent.

 "I'm going to show you the world's most dangerous card trick," he promised

-Pontus starting by inviting Simon Cowell to pick a random card.
+Pontus started by inviting Simon Cowell to pick a random card.

 He then asked David to pick a random four digit combination for a padlock.